RobloxHackingProject/Roblox-Instance-to-luau/README.md

 7) Go to workspace and copy the saved value from the 'Output' instance saved in the workspace

 # Limitations
 This script currently only supports the instances listed at the beginning.

 One of the other limitations is that nothing can be called 'Source' or have 'Source' in the name.
-DOING THIS WILL BREAK THE PARENT SYSTEM.
+You can also not give the child the same name as the parent or give the parent the same name as the child as this will break it as well.
+DOING ANY OF THESE THINGS WILL BREAK THE PARENT PROPERTY.